 Cleaner shows the file name and asset type for unused assets.
-As you click an unused asset in the Cleaner, it is displayed in the Asset Browser and the Parameters window.
+As you click an unused asset in Cleaner, it is displayed in the Asset Browser and the Parameters window.

 You can delete any or all of the displayed assets by using the Cleaner functionality.

-Lost assets — the assets referenced to by GUID but are not available in the project.
+This tab displays the assets referenced to by GUID but are not available in the project.

 As you click a lost asset, the asset containing a reference to it, is displayed in the Asset Browser and the Parameters window.
 Fixing of lost assets is possible only manually.

 The table in the Lost Assets tab has three columns:

 - Lost Asset — shows the GUID of the lost asset.

 - Asset File — shows the name of the file containing the reference to the lost asset.

 - Node Name — shows the name of the node, if the file containing the reference includes the node that actually has a reference to the lost asset.

 This tab displays the runtime files generated for the assets that are not available in the project, but referenced by a node/nodes in the scene.